MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-In the early days of programming, computer programmers used to wear suits and ties to work because they were seen as "professionals."
-This led to the stereotype of programmers being socially awkward individuals who always wear geeky clothing.
+In the early days of programming, programmers used to literally "debug" their code by removing actual bugs (insects) from their computers.
+This practice was famously done by Grace Hopper, who found a moth stuck in a relay of the Harvard Mark II computer in 1947 and coined the term "debugging."